What you'll need to know...

 It is 22 minutes long and you will hear from 4 expert witnesses.
 Make notes on what each has to say and how globalization is causing a rise in nationalism in the EU.

-Listening Task - Spend 23 minutes listening to the excellent BBC Inquiry podcast below.
+Task 2 - The Listening Task - Spend 23 minutes listening to the BBC Inquiry podcast below.
 Listen out for key information that demonstrates the correlation between globalization and increasing levels of nationalism within the country.